Babinci/cypher-arena/README.md

 - **Tool for Organizing Freestyle Battles**: This includes creating tournaments and managing the judging of elimination stages.

 ## Technical Specifications
-- **Frontend**: A technology stack that supports both mobile apps and a website, allowing the same codebase for different platforms.
+- **Frontend**: React Native for Web to support different devices in the future
 - **Backend**: Django REST framework with SQLite as the initial database.

 ---